bcgov/platform-developer-docs/src/docs/database-and-api-management/database-backup-best-practices.md

 The CrunchyDB operator allows teams to set up a Postgres database quickly and easily, and includes functionality for automating both backup and recovery.
 If your team is using the CrunchyDB operator, you should use this option.
 If your team is not using the operator to run your database, this option is not available.

 You can read more in the official [documentation on CrunchyDB backup and restore functions](https://access.crunchydata.com/documentation/postgres-operator/4.1.2/overview/backup-restore-overview/).
 You'll also want to check out the [documentation on the PGO Scheduler](https://access.crunchydata.com/documentation/postgres-operator/4.1.2/overview/scheduler-overview/).
 The scheduler is used to automate the backup and restoration processes.

+The backup features of the CrunchyDB operator are powerful, but they still require that you set up a lot of your own automation.
+You'll be able to find some help on the #crunchydb channel on RocketChat.
+You can also take a look at the [backup-container](https://github.com/BCDevOps/backup-container).
+It contains scripts for automating the exact kinds of tasks you'll need to automate here, and can be used as a template.

 The recovery plan questions at a glance:
 * **What data do you want to back up?** Everything.